Getting the Final Annulment Decree

 If neither you or your spouse has filed a case yet, you must File for an Annulment first and follow all the required steps.
 Do not use the forms on this page until you have filed a case and are ready to finish the case.

 The final step in an annulment case is having a judge sign a Decree of Annulment.
 This is the document that includes all of the terms of the annulment and legally ends the marriage.
-An annulment is not final until a judge has signed a Decree of Annulment and it is filed with the Clerk of Court.
+You are responsible for preparing the final decree to finish your case.

 How an Annulment is Granted

 There are three different ways that a Decree of Annulment is usually granted:

 Default: If the Defendant was served with the summons and complaint for annulment, but did not file any paperwork within 21 days, the Plaintiff can ask the court to enter a default and grant a final decree.
 The Plaintiff may have to go to a short hearing with the judge to have the final decree approved.
 If granted, the Plaintiff will typically get a Decree of Annulment that includes everything asked for in the complaint.
 Follow ALL of the steps below if you would like to get a Default Decree of Annulment.

 Agreement: If both parties reach an agreement on all terms of the annulment after the case has been filed, they can prepare a final Decree of Annulment with their full agreement included.
 Both parties must sign the Decree of Annulment, and may be able to submit the Decree to the judge for approval without a hearing.
 Start at Step 2 below to get the annulment finalized.